 After ten years in the community, UAHT has crafted a trauma-informed, evidence-based, RELATABLE program that is providing results.
 Because of our growth and expansion in 2018, our disclosure rate has doubled.

 Our calendar is packed.
 Our teens are crying out for help.
-They are ready to receive care, and as we look ahead to 2019, we see a year of hope.
 Multiple counties are requesting our help to identify and assist minor victims of trafficking.
 We regularly receive calls to help with teen boys who need Real Talk, and UAHT to be their advocate.
-We can answer these calls with your support.
+They are ready to receive care, and as we look ahead to what 2019 holds, we see a year of hope.
+We can answer these calls because of your support.